 - I. PURPOSE

-The purpose of the Nominating and Governance Committee (the “Committee”) of the Board of Directors of ManpowerGroup Inc. (the "Company") is to provide assistance to the Board of Directors in the selection of candidates for election to the Board of Directors, including identifying, as necessary, new candidates who are qualified to serve as directors of the Company, recommending to the Board of Directors the candidates for election to the Board of Directors, monitoring and advising the Board on its committee structure and the composition of the Board's committees, overseeing the Board in its annual review of the Board's performance, monitoring and advising the Board on matters relating to director compensation, and developing and recommending to the Board, and thereafter periodically reviewing, corporate governance guidelines applicable to the Company and advising the Board of Directors and management on Company policies and practices that pertain to the Company’s environmental, social, governance and sustainability responsibilities as a global corporate citizen.
+The purpose of the Governance and Sustainability Committee (the “Committee”) of the Board of Directors of ManpowerGroup Inc. (the "Company") is to provide assistance to the Board of Directors in the selection of candidates for election to the Board of Directors, including identifying, as necessary, new candidates who are qualified to serve as directors of the Company, recommending to the Board of Directors the candidates for election to the Board of Directors, monitoring and advising the Board on its committee structure and the composition of the Board's committees, overseeing the Board in its annual review of the Board's performance, monitoring and advising the Board on matters relating to director compensation, developing and recommending to the Board, and thereafter periodically reviewing, corporate governance guidelines applicable to the Company and advising the Board of Directors and management on Company policies and practices that pertain to the Company’s environmental, social, governance and sustainability responsibilities as a global corporate citizen.

 - II.
 COMMITTEE COMPOSITION.

 The Committee will be comprised of at least three members, consisting solely of independent directors.
 A director will be considered "independent" if he or she meets the requirements for independence set forth in the rules of the New York Stock Exchange (the “NYSE”).